cartermsmith/cartermsmith.github.io/index.md

 This website includes my research projects, some data analysis projects I am proud of, and (perhaps) some of my non-scientific writing.

 I am always happy to chat.
-Please feel free to contact me at carter.smith@uwaterloo.ca
+Please feel free to contact me at carter.smith@uwaterloo.ca.